opencord/voltha/docs/manuals/user/labtests/V02_voltha_bringup_rest.md

 ### Test Objective

-* The purpose of this test is to verify REST-based HTTP connectivity to Voltha, including
+* The purpose of this test is to verify REST-based HTTPS connectivity to Voltha, including
   * Swagger UI access for exploring APIs
   * Command-line REST requests using curl